redux-definitions/redux-definitions/README.md

   + [Contributing](#contributing)

 ## Overview
-Inspired by lessons learned building enterprise UIs, Redux Enterprise is a library that **abstracts common Redux reducer patterns into a library of reusable reducer definitions** that can be composed to describe and automatically create completely standardized actions, reducers, and selectors.
+Inspired by lessons learned building enterprise UIs, Redux Enterprise is a library that **abstracts common Redux reducer patterns into a library of definitions** that can be used to describe and automatically create completely standardized actions, reducers, and selectors.

 ### Whats the mission?
-To help teams and organizations scale development, maintainability, and velocity on Redux-based projects.
+To help organizations scale development, maintainability, and velocity on Redux-based projects.

 > Redux Enterprise is 100% compatible with any existing Redux-based project.